ptsingh1000/OptimusPrimeNow/README.md

 # OptimusPrime
-OptimusPrime is designed to help people find delivery windows on Amazon Prime and Fresh during COVID lockdown
+OptimusPrime is designed to help people find delivery windows on Amazon PrimeNow during COVID lockdown!

-## This repo has two python scripts:
+## This repo has amazonPrimeNow.py python script
-* ### amazonPrimeNow.py
-  Use this if you want to order from Amazon PrimeNow.
-* ### amazonFresh.py
-  Use this if you want to order from Amazon Fresh.

 ## Purpose:
-These scripts automate the process of continuously checking Amazon PrimeNow/Fresh for availabilty or delivery windows and send a text msg to the user when a window opens up.
+This script automates the process of continuously checking Amazon PrimeNow for availabilty of delivery windows and sends a text msg to the user when a window opens up.
 Due to COVID-19 necessitated lockdowns, this process has become quite frustrating.
 At the writing this, slots open up very briefly and disappear soon enough.

 This also takes into account 2FA authentication and/or captcha process if the user encounters it at login time (this is ofcourse a manual action but this is only encountered, if at all, at startup when we need to login in to the account).
 The assumption is that your cart is not empty.
 It is highly recommended that you keep all the items you need in your cart so that you can order as soon as you get the notification.

 Some timed delays are added in to make sure we do not let the service believe it is a potential DoS attack.
 You can change these values if you wish.

+Familiarity with basics of python is assumed.

 ## Dependencies:
 * Selenium: See https://www.selenium.dev/